maha17082004/EXPT-NO.6-PERFORMANCE-ANALYSIS-OF-THE-NETWORK-WITH-CSMA-CD/README.md

+# DATE:20/08/25
+# PERFORMANCE ANALYSIS OF THE NETWORK WITH CSMA/CD
 # AIM

 To write an NS2 program to observe the performance of the network with Carrier Sense Multiple Access/Collision Detection.